cris-almodovar/text-match/README.md

 # text-match
-Full-text search on lists of strings/objects, powered by FlexLucene
+Full-text search on lists of strings, powered by Lucene.Net